Battle of Stalingrad

-Stalingrad was strategically important to both sides as a major industrial and transport hub on the Volga River.
-Whoever controlled Stalingrad would have access to the oil fields of the Caucasus and would gain control of the Volga.
-Germany, already operating on dwindling fuel supplies, focused its efforts on moving deeper into Soviet territory and taking the oil fields at any cost.
-On 4 August, the Germans launched an offensive by using the 6th Army and elements of the 4th Panzer Army.
-The attack was supported by intense Luftwaffe bombing that reduced much of the city to rubble.
-The battle degenerated into house-to-house fighting as both sides poured reinforcements into the city.
-By mid-November, the Germans, at great cost, had pushed the Soviet defenders back into narrow zones along the west bank of the river.
+Both sides placed great strategic importance on Stalingrad, for it was one of the largest industrial centres of the Soviet Union and an important transport hub on the Volga River: controlling Stalingrad meant gaining access to the oil fields of the Caucasus and having supreme authority over the Volga River.
+The city also held significant symbolic importance because it bore the name of Joseph Stalin, the leader of the Soviet Union.
+As the conflict progressed, Germany's fuel supplies dwindled and thus drove it to focus on moving deeper into Soviet territory and taking the country's oil fields.
+The German military first clashed with the Red Army's Stalingrad Front on the distant approaches to Stalingrad on 17 July.
+On 23 August, the 6th Army and elements of the 4th Panzer Army launched their offensive with support from intensive bombing raids by the Luftwaffe, which reduced much of the city to rubble.
+The battle soon degenerated into house-to-house fighting, which escalated drastically as both sides continued pouring reinforcements into the city.
+By mid-November, the Germans, at great cost, had pushed the Soviet defenders back into narrow zones along the Volga's west bank.
+However, winter set in and conditions became particularly brutal, with temperatures often dropping tens of degrees below freezing.
+In addition to fierce urban combat, brutal trench warfare was prevalent at Stalingrad.

 On 19 November, the Red Army launched Operation Uranus, a two-pronged attack targeting the Romanian armies protecting the 6th Army's flanks.
-The Axis flanks were overrun and the 6th Army was cut off and surrounded in the Stalingrad area.
-Adolf Hitler was determined to hold the city at all costs and forbade the 6th Army from attempting a breakout; instead, attempts were made to supply it by air and to break the encirclement from the outside.
-The Soviets were successful in denying the Germans the ability to resupply through the air which strained the German forces to their breaking point.
-Nevertheless, the German forces were determined to continue their advance and heavy fighting continued for another two months.
-On 2 February 1943, the German 6th Army, having exhausted their ammunition and food, finally capitulated after over five months of fighting, making it the first of Hitler's field armies to surrender during World War II.
+The Axis flanks were overrun and the 6th Army was encircled.
+Adolf Hitler was determined to hold the city for Germany at all costs and forbade the 6th Army to try a breakout; instead, attempts were made to supply it by air and to break the encirclement from the outside.
+Though the Soviets were successful in preventing the Germans from making enough airdrops to the trapped Axis armies at Stalingrad, heavy fighting continued for another two months.
+On 2 February 1943, the 6th Army, having exhausted its ammunition and food, finally capitulated after several months of battle, making it the first of Hitler's field armies to have surrendered.

+In modern Russia, the legacy of the Red Army's victory at Stalingrad is commemorated among the Days of Military Honour.
+It is also well known in many other countries that belonged to the Allied powers, and has thus become ingrained in popular culture.
+Likewise, in a number of the post-Soviet states, the Battle of Stalingrad is recognized as an important aspect of what is known as the Great Patriotic War.